Virtual Resources for Educators

 In 1977, the founders of Chhange offered a Lunch & Learn series that eventually led to the creation of the Center.
 When Chhange transitioned to virtual platforms in March 2020, we went back to our roots and created a series of well-received lunch & learns focused on the Holocaust, genocide, and human rights.

-• Genocide Awareness Month 2021: During Genocide Awareness Month, people from around the world donated to Chhange in honor or in memory of victims and survivors of 20th century genocides.
-This video allows us to honor the lives of local survivors, commemorate Genocide Awareness Month, and remember the victims of genocide.
-Thank you to everyone who joined us in remembering the victims and survivors of the 1994 Genocide Against the Tutsi in Rwanda, the Holocaust, and the Armenian Genocide.
+During Genocide Awareness Month, people from around the world engage with Chhange in honor or in memory of victims and survivors of 20th century genocides.
+Thank you to everyone who joined us in remembering the victims and survivors of the Holocaust, the 1994 Genocide Against the Tutsi in Rwanda, and the Armenian Genocide.
+Click the blue title to access our playlists of these videos.

 These narratives are the true stories of people from our local community who endured the horrors of the Holocaust and the Armenian Genocide, suffering through unimaginable conditions.